tkssharma/arch.tkssharma.com/content/posts/2020-02-04-understanding-docker-best-practices/index.md

 ---
-title: Understanding Docker Compose for Application development
+title: Best Practices for working with Dockerfiles
-subTitle: Understanding Docker compose
+subTitle: Best Practices for working with Dockerfiles
 category: "docker"
 cover: banner.jpeg
 ---